coreos/go-systemd/README.md

 ## Journal

-Using this package you can submit journal entries directly to systemd's journal, taking advantage of features like indexed key/value pairs for each log entry.
+Using the pure-Go `journal` package you can submit journal entries directly to systemd's journal, taking advantage of features like indexed key/value pairs for each log entry.
-The package also provides read access to the journal.
+The `sdjournal` package provides read access to the journal by wrapping around journald's native C API; consequently it requires cgo and the journal headers to be available.

 ## D-Bus